Martchus/passwordmanager/README.md

 * The latest Java I was able to use was version 17.
 * Use  `QT_QUICK_CONTROLS_STYLE=Material` and `QT_QUICK_CONTROLS_MOBILE=1` to test the Qt Quick GUI like it would be shown under
   Android via a normal desktop build.
+* One can open the Gradle project that is created within the build directory in Android Studio.

 ### Building without Qt GUI
 It is possible to build without the GUI if only the CLI is needed.
 In this case no Qt dependencies (including qtutilities) are required.